 shot using Schneider-Kreuznach 80mm F2.8 LS

 The interface on the Kodak DCS 645 Pro Back is very primitive, and almost makes it feel like an analog film back.
 There is a color screen, a few buttons, you can enter a menu, change settings etc. You can even view the photos you have shoot, but don’t expect getting anything out of that, the screen is so small and the colors are totally of.
-I never used the screen for anything else than changing settings initially.
+I use the screen to change settings, check basic framing and check the histogram, but hard to see if it’s in focus or not or if colors are good.
 It’s both good and bad.
 I wish there was a way of seeing you photos on the go.
 On the other hand it gives you that same feeling as when you shoot analog film, you have to focus on your skills and hope you capture the photo, making the hole experience a bit more exciting.

 Like I mentioned in the beginning, my problem with digital cameras in general is that daylight photos looks boring.
 That’s also why I lately have been shooting at lot of night photos and I almost gave up on daylight photos.
 But this camera gave me the passion back, I brought it every where in daytime even though it is a very big camera.
 For this alone it’s worth all the money it cost me.
 And just to make sure, by daylight I mean in daytime but not golden hour or blue hour, a time of day where it’s normally hard to get photos to look interesting.
 Kodak DCS 645 Pro Back do well in daytime but of cause if the light is bad, it’s still bad with this camera.
 I have shot a lot of nice photos in direct sunlight with this camera, but I think it does even better in cloudy weather.

 For nighttime and low light photos: of cause iso 100 is not low light friendly so you’ll need a tripod, but you can get some very nice results.
 There are some interesting effects with light sources that gets a halo around them (see photo below) that can be used creatively.
 The problem with nighttime photography is that the shadow recovery is poor compared to modern cameras, you get some very ugly noise in the shadows.
-I did have a bit of luck with shooting during blue hour (see photos below), but for now I will stick to my Fujifilm systems for night photography.
+I did have a bit of luck with shooting during blue hour (see photos below), after blue hour when it’s completely dark the contracts just gets too big for this sensor, for that modern cameras are better.

 Night time photo from Valby Stadion, Denmark.
 Was shot a bit underexposed so pulling the shadows up gave a lot of noise.
 Shot with using Schneider-Kreuznach 80mm F2.8 LS